Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 - home.py: provides basic routes for the webapp
 - browser.py: provides routes for the webapp for browser time tracking
 - settings.py: provides routes for changing user preferences
-- report.py: provides routes for the weekly report
+- report.py: provides routes for the weekly/monthly report

 Screenshots of the webapp:
 <br>